JoshuaOyewole/JavaScript-Chat/README.md

 # JavaScript popUp-Chat
-A sample pop up chat using Javascript.
+A simple pop up chat using Javascript.

 The web App is a simple example on Traversing the DOM, basically for begineers who are on quest to becoming a JavaScript Developer.
 You can pull and modify the app.